 The bank lost.
 The foreclosure action was dismissed by the trial court (and affirmed on appeal).

-Additionally, in Florida, a joint tenant of residential real estate may sell his or her interest in the property to a total stranger without the consent of the other joint tenants.
+A joint tenant may sell his or her interest in the property to a total stranger without the consent of the other joint tenants.
 Harelik v.
 Teshoney, 337 So.
 2d 828 (Fla.
 Dist.
 Ct.
 App.
 1976).

 Mother Sells Her Joint Interest to a Stranger

 In the case of Harelik v.
 Teshoney, Esther Lawrence conveyed some property in Volusia County to Charles Harelik and his mother, Stella Harelik.
 Stella was a widow.
 The deed was specific, conveying the tract to the mother and son as joint tenants with rights of survivorship and specifically not as tenants in common.

 Sometime later, Mrs. Harelik conveyed her interest in the property to Lila Teshoney.
 Mrs. Harelik kept a life estate in the transaction.
 Charles wasn’t involved in this deal.